 THE PROJECT CENSORED SHOW on KPFA, Pacifica Radio Started in 2010 by Mickey Huff and Peter Phillips, with Anthony Fest Airs on 40 stations from Maui to New York, and online everywhere.
-You can listen to an archive of our radio shows on our site here, the KPFA archive page here, or listen the latest radio shows in the playlist below.
+You can listen to an archive of our radio shows on our Patreon page here, view archive of all of our shows and podcasts here, or the KPFA archive page here.

 The Project Censored Show is a weekly public affairs program that airs Fridays from 1-2 P.M.
 Pacific time on KPFA, Pacifica Radio in Berkeley, CA. The program is an extension of the work Project Censored began in 1976 celebrating independent journalism while fighting media censorship, deconstructing propaganda, and supporting a truly free press.
 The program focuses on “The News That Didn’t Make the News.”
 Each week, the Project Censored team conducts in depth interviews with their guests and offer hard hitting commentary and analysis on the key political, social, and economic issues of the day with an emphasis on critical media literacy.
 Beginning in 2010, and roughly 300 broadcasts later, the program is nationally syndicated on 40 stations and growing.
 To learn how to bring the Project Censored Show to your community, contact Mickey@ProjectCensored.org, Peter@ProjectCensored.org, or Anthony Fest at email@example.com.

 Mickey Huff and Peter Phillips, Executive Producers and Founders, Co-Hosts